Thomas O. Larkin: Move to Alta California

 The only other passenger was 24 year old Mrs. Rachel Hobson Holmes, who was traveling to Alta California to join her husband, Captain A. C. Holmes, a Danish sea captain and international trader.
 During the months-long voyage the two had an intimate relationship.
 The Newcastle made a stopover in Hawai'i before arriving in San Francisco and then Monterey in April 1832.

 There were no accommodations in the small town and they both were guests at the Cooper house.
 Upon learning she was carrying Thomas' child, Rachel moved to Santa Barbara where her husband's ship was expected.
 Faced with the dilemma of explaining the child to her husband, she learned in October that he had died the year before while at sea enroute from Acapulco to Lima, Peru.
-In January 1833, Rachel gave birth to a daughter she named Isabel Ann.
+In January 1833, Rachel gave birth to a daughter she named Isabel Ann, the first child of American parents born in California.

 In Monterey, Larkin found the economics of land and commerce were controlled by the Spanish missions, presidios, pueblos, and a few ranchos.

 The lands of each mission joined those of other missions on either side, so that all were connected, or, in other words, the missionaries occupied all the land along the coast, except the presidios, the three pueblos and their lands, and a few ranchos which were held by virtue of grants from the King of Spain....
 The missionaries objected to any settlements in the country but the missions; the presidios they regarded as a necessary evil.

 Marriage and children

 Larkin remained in Monterey, working as a clerk for his brother John B. R. Cooper.
 In early 1833, he sailed to Santa Barbara and was reunited with Rachel Hobson.
 They were married on board the American bark Volunteer, on June 10, 1833.
 The U. S. Consul for Hawai'i, John Coffin Jones, performed the ceremony.
 The infant Isabel died in July 1833, a month after the wedding.
 Years later they discovered Jones did not have the authority to perform the service and were remarried.
 With an investment of $500, aided by his wife's and Captain Holmes' former accounts, he opened his own store in Monterey, selling dry goods, grog, produce, and groceries.

 They had eight more children, five of whom survived to adulthood.
-Their son Thomas Oliver, Jr., born in Monterey on April 13, 1834, was the first child of U.S. parents born in California.
 Holmes was the first American woman to live in California.